nextbreakpoint/flink-k8s-toolbox/README.md

 Run the operator with a given namespace and Kubernetes config using the Docker image:

     docker run --rm -it -v /path/admin.conf:/admin.conf flink-k8-ops:1.0.1-alpha operator run --namespace=test --kube-config=/admin.conf

-Show all options using the JAR file:

-    java -jar com.nextbreakpoint.flink-k8-ops:1.0.1-alpha.jar operator run --help

-Or show all options using the Docker image:

-    docker run --rm -it nextbreakpoint/flink-k8-ops:1.0.1-alpha operator run --help

-The output should look like:

-    Usage: run [OPTIONS]

-      Run the operator